 - Free WiFi throughout the property

-Further details for The Vines
+Further information and pictures of The Vines

 The Vines has been adapted to accommodate students with physical disabilities.
 This includes the following ground floor facilities: accessible single and double occupancy rooms, an accessible bathroom, all common rooms, kitchen, and both main entrances are equipped with ramps for wheelchair access.
 SCIO is committed to making reasonable arrangements to enable students to participate as fully as possible in all areas of the programme.
 Further information about accessibility accommodations are available upon request.
 Please send any queries to globaled@cccu.org.